Which European Airlines Allow Dogs in the Cabin in 2023?

 The standard regulations apply, with a maximum weight of 8kg, including carrier.
 You can ring up their call centre to check whether there is still space for animals on your selected flight, but you can also easily add your pet to your online booking.

-Prices are quite cheap, with a fee of €30 for domestic flights and €60 for flights within Europe.
-They can also provide a free, disposable cardboard container for you to use at domestic airports.
+Prices are quite cheap, with a fee of €35 for domestic flights and €65 for international flights.
+Note that they no longer offer the option of a free, disposable cardboard container for you to use at domestic airports.

 Click here for their full pet policy.